 When we consider that farmers can benefit financially while still having the ability to farm, it puts the entire idea under a new kind of spotlight.
 All of a sudden, it is positive in so many ways.

-As farmers show willing to share their land with wind turbines we can accelerate the switch over to renewable energy.
+As farmers show willingness to share their land with wind turbines we can accelerate the switch over to renewable energy.
 It is a proven technology that we already know can help us to reduce our carbon emissions.

 Unfortunately, we have to forfeit pristine rolling hills and wonderful views for wind farms but we have no other choice given the situation that we now find ourselves in.